What is Efficacy insurance?

 Efficacy Insurance is designed to cover the failure of an item or service to perform its intended function.
 It is also known as Failure to Perform insurance.

-Efficacy insurance is commonly required by businesses involved in the manufacture, service, supply or installation of performance critical products.
-In fact, trades involved with fire, security or electrical contracting will often have to prove they have efficacy cover before they are granted a contract or permitted to join their trade body.
+Efficacy insurance is commonly required by businesses involved in the manufacture, service, supply or installation of performance-critical products.
+In fact, trades involved with fire, security or electrical contracting will often have to prove they have efficacy insurance before they are granted a contract or permitted to join their trade body.

 If your business provides consultancy, advice, testing or designs you may also need professional indemnity insurance.
-If you want to insure against the costs of your product not meeting specifications, standards, or posing a safety risk, you may need product guarantee and/or product recall insurance.
+If you want to insure against the costs of your product not meeting specifications, or standards, or posing a safety risk, you may need product guarantee insurance or product recall insurance.

 REQUEST A QUOTE